 The dressing over the incision area can be removed after about 1 or 2 days.

 The incision area takes about 5 days to heal.
 You will be taught to clean the area

 daily with soap and water.
 After cleaning, dry the area using a small gauze pad to

-- Ask your surgeon when you can start showering and bathing.
+Ask your healthcare provider when you can start showering and bathing.

 condition.
-Ask your surgeon about any activity restrictions.
+Ask your healthcare provider about any activity restrictions.

 to special formula feedings.